ocore-framework/OCore/src/Samples/OCore.Samples.Tables/README.md

 Mostly, this is a test to see if generating a scaffold from an MD is a viable option, to see if we can reach the "coding at the speed of thought" ideal.

-It will break the system down into the "common three pieces":
+It will break the system down into the "common five pieces":

 - Services - Something that responds quickly to a command
 - Entities - Something that responds reasonably quickly to working with data
 - Events - Something happened
+- EventHandlers - Something that responds to events
+- Exceptions - Something that is thrown when something goes wrong

 If you imagine this is a document you can create while spending 30 minutes with product designers and stakeholders, you will be doing it correctly.